nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

         # It's an if..else statement
         if self.path == "/animals":
+            # In Python, this is a list of dictionaries
+            # In JavaScript, you would call it an array of objects
             response = [
                 { "id": 1, "name": "Snickers", "species": "Dog" },
                 { "id": 2, "name": "Lenny", "species": "Cat" }